OguzGurv2/HIIT-Hustle/README.md

 # Conclusion

-This project is for my Web Programming lecture coursework that shows my progress as an second year Software Engineering student in the industry.
+This project, developed as part of my Web Programming coursework, showcases my growth as a second-year Software Engineering student and my practical application of industry skills.
+Throughout the project, I faced numerous challenges, particularly in developing extensive back-end code while deepening my understanding of back-end technologies.
+My eagerness to learn more about web development propelled me to overcome these hurdles successfully.

-Throughout the challenges and development of this project, I find myself more experienced on both front and backe-end.
+During the development process, I also explored the use of AI as a tool to assess its effectiveness and performance within the industry.
+My experience led me to conclude that while it is premature to rely solely on AI for coding, it still offers substantial benefits.
+AI proved to be a valuable asset, providing insightful explanations and practical examples that enhanced my development process.

 # Resources